Forces of Victory

-Forces of Victory is the debut solo album by Jamaican dub poet Linton Kwesi Johnson.
+Forces of Victory is the debut solo album by the Jamaican dub poet Linton Kwesi Johnson.
 It was released in 1979 on Island Records.

 The album peaked at No. 66 on the UK Albums Chart.

 Production

 The album was produced by Linton Kwesi Johnson and Dennis "Blackbeard" Bovell.
 Bovell, Lloyd "Jah Bunny" Donaldson and Webster Johnson were members of Matumbi.

 Critical reception

 AllMusic wrote: "Dramatic and intense to the point of claustrophobia, Forces of Victory is not simply one of the most important reggae records of its time, it's one of the most important reggae records ever recorded."
 Trouser Press wrote that "Johnson’s voice gains greater range and expressiveness while his poetry speaks of dire truths, and sounds increasingly complex, compact and expert."